nanomq/nanomq/docs/en_US/config-description/gateway.md

 ### Configuration Items

-includes settings for the MQTT gateway, ZMQ gateway, and an optional HTTP server.
-Here is a sample configuration:

 #### gateway.mqtt

 The `gateway.mqtt` configuration is used to specify how the MQTT gateway communicates with the MQTT broker: